df-mc/dragonfly/README.md

 [here](https://pkg.go.dev/github.com/df-mc/dragonfly/server) and in the subpackages found by clicking *Directories*.

 Publishing your project on GitHub?
-Consider adding the **[#df-mc](https://github.com/topic/df-mc)** topic to your repository to improve visibility of your project.
+Consider adding the **[#df-mc](https://github.com/topic/df-mc)** topic to your repository and opening a pull request at [df-wiki](https://github.com/df-mc/df-wiki) adding your project as a Community Project to improve its visibility.

 ## Contributing
 Contributions are very welcome!
 Issues, pull requests and feature requests are highly appreciated.
 Opening a pull